Robinson, Ty

 Ty A. Robinson (He/Him) is a Counseling Psychology Ph.D. student and research assistant in the Restoring H.O.P.E.
 Research Lab with Dr. Terrill Taylor.
 He earned a B.A. in psychology from the University of North Texas and further enhanced his skills with an Ed.M. in counseling, specializing in sport psychology, from Boston University.

-His research interests focus on the intersectionality of race and sexuality among Black and Black LGB people and their experiences of discrimination and racism.
-Specifically, he hopes to understand (1) how systemic racism and oppression impact the health and well-being of these communities (e.g., substance use and misuse), (2) community protective factors that enhance well-being, (3) eradicating systemic racism and oppression through health policy, and (4) promoting community liberation and healing.
+His research interests focus on the intersectionality of race and sexuality among Black and Black LGBTQ+ people and their experiences of discrimination and racism.
+Specifically, he hopes to understand (1) how systemic and interpersonal racism and oppression impact the health and well-being of these communities (e.g., substance use and misuse), (2) community protective factors that enhance well-being, (3) addressing systemic racism and oppression in health policy, and (4) promoting community liberation and healing.
+Click here to view his published research.